 Gary currently serves on the Boards of Jackson National Life Insurance Company of New York and Blue Cross Blue Shield of Michigan.
 He is a Trustee and Board member of the Community Foundation of Southeastern Michigan and is on the Foundation Boards of Wayne State University and Henry Ford Hospital.
 Mr. Torgow also serves as a Trustee on the Board of Touro College, and is the volunteer President of Michigan’s largest Jewish day school, the Yeshiva Beth Yehudah.

 Mr. Torgow has served as a volunteer on numerous civic and communal boards including the Detroit Economic Growth Corporation and the Michigan Civil Rights Commission, both of which he served as Chairman.

-Gary has won numerous awards including the Frank A. Wetsman Leadership Award from the Jewish Federation of Metropolitan Detroit, the NAACP’s Fannie Lou Hamer “Keeping the Spirit Moving” Award, and the Wayne State University Law School Distinguished Alumni Award.
+Gary has won numerous awards including the Frank A. Wetsman Leadership Award from the Jewish Federation of Metropolitan Detroit, the NAACP’s Fannie Lou Hamer “Keeping the Spirit Moving” Award, the Fair Housing Leadership Award from the Fair Housing Center of Metro Detroit, and the Wayne State University Law School Distinguished Alumni Award.